 Independent Registered Public Accounting Firm.
-The Trust's independent registered public accounting firm is PricewaterhouseCoopers LLP, located at 101 Seaport Blvd., Boston, MA 02210.
-The independent registered public accounting firm conducts an annual audit of each Fund's financial statements, assists in the review of federal and state income tax returns and consults with the Trust as to matters of accounting and federal and state income taxation.
-The financial highlights in the Prospectus for the Funds, and the financial statements contained in those Funds' annual report for the fiscal year ended November 30, 2023 and incorporated by reference into this Statement, have been so included in reliance on the reports of the Trust's independent registered public accounting firm, given on the authority of said firm as experts in auditing and accounting.
+The Funds' independent registered public accounting firm is PricewaterhouseCoopers LLP, 101 Seaport Blvd., Boston, Massachusetts 02210.
+The independent registered public accounting firm conducts an annual audit of the Funds' financial statements, assists in the review of federal and state income tax returns and consults with the Funds as to matters of accounting and federal and state income taxation.
+The financial highlights in the Prospectus for the Funds, and the financial statements contained in the Funds' annual report for the fiscal year ended September 30, 2023 and incorporated by reference into this statement, have been so included in reliance on the reports of the Trust's independent registered public accounting firm, given on the authority of said firm as experts in auditing and accounting.